 RL4WD Risk Management Guidelines

-All vehicles must be DOT compliant for legal road use according to state and federal law.
+Road Legal Rides - All vehicles must be DOT compliant for legal road use according to state and federal law.
 All vehicles must have valid liability insurance with limits that exceed local state law requirements.

 Vehicles must have DOT compliant restraints and roll bars/cage/OEM top.
 Vehicles without a top or roll cage will not be allowed to participate in any chapter function.
-All vehicles shall be in proper working order and have a legal exhaust system and need to be checked by a chapter volunteer before an event begins.
+All vehicles shall be in proper working order and have a legal exhaust system and need to be checked by a club volunteer before an event begins.

 All vehicles must contain an ABC or Element automotive fire extinguisher along with front and rear tow points.
 Vehicle recovery and first aid kits are required for hosts, Trail Ambassadors, and guides while being highly encouraged for all vehicles.